Multi-coated optics. Suitable for viewing in daylight and low-light situations. Includes tripod mount. Rubberized and ergonomically designed.

 If you're using binoculars in diminished light, you most likely want a large objective lens (the lens at the back).
 The further away an object is, the greater the magnification you'll need to properly see it.
 There are two types of binoculars to choose from, roof prism or Porro prism, but no matter which type you pick, you'll want a coated lens and a wide angle of view for the best viewing experience.

-This article explains the nuances of binoculars in more detail so you can confidently choose what's appropriate for your needs.
+This article explains the nuances of binoculars in more detail so you can confidently choose the appropriate model for your needs.
 When you're ready to buy, check out the binoculars we've handpicked for you to see which is best suited for you.

 There are two main types of binoculars on the market: roof prism and Porro prism.